krukgit/typhon/README.md

 adb push accentAudio /sdcard/Typhon

 make sure your pc doesnt go to sleep during the transfer.
-Maybe go into windows power and sleep settings and and set sleep to never if you are gonna leave your pc during the transfer.
+Maybe go into windows power and sleep settings and set sleep to never if you are gonna leave your pc during the transfer.

 You also need to get the json file fullAccDict_.json and drag it into the typhon folder.